gwdonlab/latent-dirichlet-allocation/unsupervised-lda/README.md

 ## Run Experiments
 - `lda.py`: Batch-generate LDA models on a given corpus.
 Will output models into the directory structure described below.
 Requires a path to an experiment setup `.json` file.
 See below for the structure of this file.
-- `generate_20news_baseline.py`: Train 10 LDA models with 20 topics over the 20 Newsgroups dataset included with Scikit.
-This should be a decent baseline for coherence scores.

 ## Explore Results
 - `aggr_results.py`: Construct coherence plot for one or many experiment runs with LDA models.